Annaveri-Kannaiyan/Whatsapp_Bulk_Message_Sender/README.md

 It simplifies and automates the process of sending WhatsApp messages to multiple recipients efficiently.

+The ChromeDriver is a separate executable that enables the communication between the Python script and the Chrome web browser.
+It is required when using the pywhatkit library to send WhatsApp messages.So install the ChromeDriver that is specific to the version of the Chrome browser installed on your system.
+You need to ensure that you have the compatible version of ChromeDriver installed.

+Installation:
+  To install ChromeDriver, you can visit the official ChromeDriver website (https://sites.google.com/a/chromium.org/chromedriver/) and download the appropriate version based on your operating system and Chrome browser version.

 *If you encounter any errors related to dependencies, please ensure that you have installed the required packages*

 pip install -r requirements.txt